 The intervention will now be evaluated in an RCT.
 188 participants will be randomly allocated to receive either ACT plus usual multidisciplinary care or usual multidisciplinary care alone.
-ACT will comprise up to 8 sessions, each lasting up to 1 hour, over 3 months, delivered to individuals within the MND clinic or participant’s home or via videoconferencing.
-Sessions will be supported by online or DVD audio recordings (complemented by therapist support).
+ACT will comprise up to 8 sessions, each lasting up to 1 hour, over 4 months, delivered to individuals within the MND clinic or participant’s home or via videoconferencing or telephone.
+Sessions will be supported by online audio recordings (complemented by therapist support).
 Quantitative data will be collected from patients and caregivers at 0 (baseline), 6 and 9 months, with the primary time-point being 6 months and the primary outcome measure being quality of life.
 Qualitative data will also be collected from patients and therapists.

 |Inclusion/exclusion criteria||INCLUSION CRITERIA

 2. Diagnosis of definite, laboratory-supported probable, clinically probable, or possible familial or sporadic ALS (which is diagnostically synonymous with MND) using the World Federation of Neurology’s El Escorial criteria, and additionally the Progressive Muscular Atrophy (PMA) and Primary Lateral Sclerosis (PLS) variants where appropriate investigation has excluded mimics of MND.